motor-js/motor-website/docs/3F KPI.md

 ### Standard KPI

-The first example is a pie chart sorted by Revenue descending.
+The first example is a standard KPI.

 ```jsx live
 function ColumnDemo() {